richardbarlian/MultiLatentTransformer/README.md

 # 🧠 Tiny Multi-Latent Transformer

-> A self-driven exploration into generative modeling, inspired by the _Multi-Latent Transformer_ paper and the internals of GPT-style transformers.
+- A self-driven exploration into generative modeling
-> Built entirely from scratch using **PyTorch** and **PyTorch Lightning**.
+- Inspired by the _Multi-Latent Transformer_ paper and GPT-style transformer internals

----
+- Built entirely from scratch using **PyTorch** and **PyTorch Lightning**

-## 🚀 Overview
+## Overview

-This project is a **hobby deep learning initiative** where I implemented and trained a decoder-only transformer with **modern research-backed improvements**.
-Inspired by the [_TransMLA: Multi-Head Latent Attention Is All You Need_ (2025)](https://arxiv.org/abs/2502.07864), it serves as a minimal and modular playground for token-level language modeling and advanced attention designs.
+- Hobby deep learning initiative implementing a **decoder-only transformer**

-The project was born out of a desire to truly understand AI systems — not by using black-box APIs, but by reconstructing them from first principles.
+- Incorporates modern research-backed improvements

----
+- Serves as a minimal, modular playground for token-level language modeling

-## 📌 Key Features & Contributions
+- Goal was to understand AI systems by reconstructing them from first principles

-### ✅ Research-Inspired Design
+## Key Features & Contributions

-- Built around the **Multi-Latent Transformer** concept — enabling multiple latent attention pathways for parallel reasoning.
+### Research-Inspired Design

-- Closely follows the "Attention is All You Need" paper, but adopts a **post-LayerNorm** design for better stability.
+- Built on the **Multi-Latent Transformer** concept for parallel reasoning via multiple latent attention pathways

-### 🔧 Engineering Enhancements I Added
+- Adopts a **post-LayerNorm** design for better stability, following the "Attention is All You Need" structure

-- ⚡️ **Memory-efficient data loading** via `PackedDataset` with overlapping (stride-based) token sequences.
+### Engineering Enhancements

-- 🧠 **Cosine annealing learning rate schedule** with linear warm-up, implemented using PyTorch's `LambdaLR`.
+- **Memory-efficient data loading** via `PackedDataset` with overlapping token sequences
-- 🧩 **GPT-style parameter initialization** and grouped weight decay for stable convergence.
+- **Cosine annealing learning rate schedule** with linear warm-up
-- 📈 Integrated with **TensorBoard** for simple, real-time logging of training curves and metrics.
+- **GPT-style parameter initialization** and grouped weight decay for stable convergence
-- 🧪 **Validation perplexity evaluation** at regular intervals and end of training.
+- **Integrated with TensorBoard** for real-time logging of training curves and metrics
-- 🛑 **Early stopping and model checkpointing** for fail-safe experiments.
+- **Validation perplexity evaluation** at regular intervals
-- 🕸️ Created `scraper.py` to download and preprocess public domain books from **Project Gutenberg**.
+- **Early stopping and model checkpointing** for fail-safe experiments

----
+- Created `scraper.py` for downloading and preprocessing public domain books from **Project Gutenberg**

-## 🛠️ Tech Stack
+## Technical Stack 🛠️

 - `PyTorch` + `PyTorch Lightning`
 - `tiktoken` for GPT-2 style BPE tokenization